I Love Lucy: In color

 Several classic episodes of I Love Lucy have been colorized.
 Star and producer Desi Arnaz had expressed interest in airing the show in color as early as 1955, but the cost of such a presentation was prohibitive at the time.

 The first episode to be colorized was the Christmas special, which had been feared to be lost for many years, as it was not included in the regular syndication package with the rest of the series.
 A copy was discovered in 1989 in the CBS vaults and was aired by CBS during December of that year in its original black-and-white format.
 In 1990, this episode was again aired in the days prior to Christmas, but this time the framing sequence was in color, while the clips from earlier episodes remained in black and white.
-The special performed surprisingly well in the ratings during both years, and aired on CBS each December through 1994.
+The special performed surprisingly well in the ratings during both years and aired on CBS each December until 1994.

 In 2007, as the "Complete Series" DVD set was being prepared for release, DVD producer Gregg Oppenheimer decided to have the episode "Lucy Goes to Scotland" digitally colorized (referencing color publicity stills and color "home movies" taken on the set during production), making it the first I Love Lucy episode to be fully colorized.
 Four years later, Time Life released the "Lucy's Italian Movie" episode for the first time in full color as part of the "Essential 'I Love Lucy'" collection.

 The colorized "Lucy Goes to Scotland" episode has never aired on television, but that episode, along with the Christmas special and "Lucy's Italian Movie", were packaged together on the 2013 "I Love Lucy Colorized Christmas" DVD.
 In 2014, Target stores sold an exclusive version of the DVD that also included "Job Switching".

+As of 2025, a total of 18 episodes are known to have been colorized, 17 of which have been released on some form of home media.